Hasanaraji/Hasanaraji/README.md

 - :telescope: I recently completed my Data Science course at Explore AI Academy.

+- 🏫 Rounding up an MSc in Operations management and have a background in Mechanical engineering.

 - :seedling: I’m very interested in Artificial Intelligence and Machine Learning.

 - :zap: In my free time, I play chess and read tech articles.